microsoft/playwright.dev/python/docs/api/class-browsertype.md

 - `devtools` <[bool]> **Chromium-only** Whether to auto-open a Developer Tools panel for each tab.
 If this option is `true`, the `headless` option will be set `false`.
 - `downloads_path` <[Union]\[[str], [pathlib.Path]\]> If specified, accepted downloads are downloaded into this directory.
 Otherwise, temporary directory is created and is deleted when browser is closed.
 - `env` <[Dict]\[[str], [str]|[float]|[bool]\]> Specify environment variables that will be visible to the browser.
 Defaults to `process.env`.
 - `executable_path` <[Union]\[[str], [pathlib.Path]\]> Path to a browser executable to run instead of the bundled one.
-If `executablePath` is a relative path, then it is resolved relative to the current working directory.
+If `executable_path` is a relative path, then it is resolved relative to the current working directory.
 Note that Playwright only works with the bundled Chromium, Firefox or WebKit, use at your own risk.
 - `firefox_user_prefs` <[Dict]\[[str], [str]|[float]|[bool]\]> Firefox user preferences.
 Learn more about the Firefox user preferences at [`about:config`](https://support.mozilla.org/en-US/kb/about-config-editor-firefox).
 - `handle_sighup` <[bool]> Close the browser process on SIGHUP.
 Defaults to `true`.
 - `handle_sigint` <[bool]> Close the browser process on Ctrl-C. Defaults to `true`.